-From this mom movie reviewer’s perspective, what age is recommended to watch Encanto movie?
-The MPAA rating actually surprised me.
+The MPAA age rating actually surprised me.
 I would recommend Disney’s Encanto movie for kids of all ages.
 I’m actually shocked this wasn’t rated G (like Toy Story 4) instead of PG.
 While certainly geared towards younger kids (preschool and up), older kids, teens and even adults will find this Disney movie to be good.
+I definitely recommend parents to prescreen this film for some very mild peril and nightmare-ish scenes that may be scary for young kids.

 Has Walt Disney Animation Studios delivered another successful animated film?
 Just barely.
 While I definitely had the “pull at the heartstrings” and tears in my eyes, Disney’s Encanto movie is not quite the animated film that I hoped for.
 With huge story elements missing, quick once-over characters, and lower tier music, the audience is unable to relate to the characters with their full hearts – as much as one would with Pixar’s Coco.

 That isn’t to say that Encanto is a failure.
 With some unexpected plot twists, a couple of catchy songs (Luisa’s song is my favorite), a few laughs, important life lesson messages, an overall happy vibe, and an 8 minute Far from The Tree short, Encanto is a good, but not great Walt Disney Animation Studios film to welcome in the 2021 holiday season.

 But is Encanto good enough to be memorable?
 We’ll have to let the family decide.